 - Meetings “Together Mode”: During meetings, place each participant’s video stream in a shared virtual scene, such as a coffee shop, creating a fun and team-oriented tone

-- Tasks App: Unifies all of your tasks from Outlook, To Do, and shared tasks in Planner to offer an at-a-glance workflow overview.
-Sort tasks by importance, due date, and task type, or view the tasks assigned within each of your chat groups.
+- Tasks app: Unifies all of your tasks from Outlook, To Do, and shared tasks in Planner to offer an at-a-glance workflow overview.
+Sort tasks by importance, due date, and task type, or view the tasks assigned within each team channel.

-Microsoft Teams’ network of over 250 built-in apps lets users customize their experience and enhances core channels with features like annotations, bot creation, business flow builders, and team collaboration within Word, Excel, and PowerPoint.
+- App library: Microsoft Teams’ network of over 250 built-in apps lets users customize their experience and enhances core channels with features like annotations, bot creation, business flow builders, and team collaboration within Word, Excel, and PowerPoint

 Zoom One, built around the popular Zoom Meetings, provides a video-optimized internal collaboration platform.